Waaal/BobaOS/doc/userland/Userland.md

 - We need to change the data segments (ds,fs,es,gs) to User Data segment (dont need to change the ss because the iret instruction does this on its own)
 - Push user data segment to stack
-- Push stack pointer in eax to stack
+- Push userprogram stack pointer to stack
-- Push current flags to stack and bitwise OR the bit that re-enables interrupts
+- Push current flags to stack and bitwise OR the bit that re-enables interrupts (0x200)
 - Push user code segment to stack
 - Push the program counter (PC) also called instruction pointer (IP) (the address of the next line of code or entry point)
-- Call iret
+- Call iret (iretd for 32 bit | iretq for 64 bit)

-The iret instruction expects the following structure on the stack:
+So the iret instruction expects the following structure on the stack:
 ```
 0x100
 		| user data segment |